TL;DR

 Output, in order:

 1. X thread, 5 tweets.
-First tweet ends with a one-line hook, not a question.
-Tweet 2 = the problem in their words.
+Tweet 1 ends with a one-line hook, NOT a question, and contains NO link.
+Tweet 2 = the problem in the reader's words.
 Tweet 3 = the shift.
-Tweet 4 = a single concrete metric or quote.
-Tweet 5 = CTA + URL.
+Tweet 4 = one concrete metric or the customer quote.
+Tweet 5 = CTA.
+Then add a separate "first reply" line containing the launch URL.

 2. LinkedIn post, 180-220 words.
 Opens with a personal story line, not a product claim.
-Includes 1 specific number.
-CTA at the end.
+Includes exactly 1 specific number.
+Ends with a question to invite comments.
+Do NOT put the URL in the body; add a "post this as the first comment" line with the URL.

 5. One-line in-app banner copy (60 chars max).

-Do not reuse the same opening sentence twice across surfaces.
+Do not reuse the same opening sentence across surfaces.

 How to check the output

-- Read the X thread on a phone in dark mode — does tweet 1 stand alone if no one reads tweet 2?
+- Read the X thread on a phone in dark mode: does tweet 1 stand alone if no one reads tweet 2?
+Is the URL in the first reply, not tweet 1?

-- ProductHunt: is the tagline understandable to someone who has never heard of you?
+- ProductHunt: is the tagline understandable to someone who has never heard of you, and does the maker comment have a “different from X” line?

-- Email: would your most engaged user open it based on the subject line alone?
+- Email: would your most engaged user open it on the subject line alone?

-- Send all five to a friend not in your industry.
-Ask them to summarize what you launched.
+- Send all five to a friend outside your industry.
+Ask them to summarize what you launched in one sentence.

 Common mistakes

-- Copy-pasting the same paragraph across all five surfaces.
+- Copy-pasting one paragraph across all five surfaces — every algorithm reads that as low-effort.

 - Leading with company-speak instead of a problem the reader recognizes.